JCSDA/spack-stack/doc/source/Quickstart.rst

    spack install [--verbose] [--fail-fast]

 Further information on how to define variants for new packages, how to use these non-standard versions correctly as dependencies, ..., can be found in the `Spack Documentation <https://spack.readthedocs.io/en/latest>`_.
+Details on the ``spack stack`` extension of the ``spack`` are provided in :numref:`Section %s <SpackStackExtension`.

+.. _QuickstartUseSpackStack:

 =================================================
 Using a spack environment to compile and run code